 View academic catalog and learning outcomes

-Whether you're finishing your undergraduate study, adding new credentials, or working toward a new career path, you'll find resources through our Internship and Career Center to help you get where you want to go.
+No matter where you are in your education or career path, you'll find resources through our Internship and Career Center.
 From career advising to resume support, we're here to prepare you for your next step.

 The nursing program is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 For more information, contact ACEN: 3343 Peachtree Road NE, Suite 500, Atlanta, GA 30326.
 Phone: 404-975-5000 and Fax: 404-975-5020.